This is a re-publish of a post from last year on common Penalty Policy myths.

 Not true as most unintentional data entry errors are not violations or are non-penalty violations / self-reported violations where no fine is issued.
 The first time each calendar year an error is made that results in a penalty-violation, no fine will be attached.
 After that, fines will be issued but only for penalty violations.

 Nope, more than half of violations issued are non-penalty violations, which do not include a fine.

 Myth: All Fines are the Same Amount, $500

 No!
 Penalty violations range from $50 – $500 and are based on severity as outlined in the policy.
 However, the rare Access Credentials 7.2 violation, ranges from $500 to $15,000 as it has in the previous policy.

 Myth: ARMLS is Trying to Make Money

 No, actually the opposite is true.
 The goal of the policy is to reduce errors thus collecting less money in the long run.

 Myth: ARMLS Hasn’t Tried a Mandatory Class or Giving Warnings

 Actually, we have tried both.
 The last penalty policy was a level system.
 The first two violations in a six month period were warnings and no fine.
 The third violation in six months gave a $50 penalty or the option to take a rules class for most violations.
 The 4th violation in a sixth month period gave a mandatory class and a $100 fine for most violations.
 That system did not lower data errors to an acceptable level.

-We urge all Subscriber to read the policy for themselves, if can be found here: http://www.armls.com/docs/data-integrity/armls-penalty-policy.pdf
+We urge all subscribers to read the policy for themselves to avoid issues in the future, if can be found here: http://www.armls.com/docs/data-integrity/armls-penalty-policy.pdf.